Dienes and MO Theory

 While substituents may not change the essential pattern of the Diels-Alder reaction, they can greatly affect its rate.

-As it turns out the rate of the Diels-Alder is orders of magnitude faster if there is an electron-withdrawing group on the dienophile [
+As it turns out the rate of the Diels-Alder is orders of magnitude faster if there is an electron-withdrawing group on the dienophile [Note ] For example, replacing a hydrogen on ethene with the electron-withdrawing group CN (a nitrile) results in about a 105 increase in the reaction rate.
+[Note ].

 Other common electron withdrawing functional groups that will accelerate the Diels Alder reaction of dienophiles include aldehydes, ketones, and esters.
 In short, any functional group conjugated with the pi bond which can act as a pi acceptor will accelerate a Diels-Alder reaction with a typical diene.